denizyuret/Knet.jl/README.md

 [![Knet](http://pkg.julialang.org/badges/Knet_0.5.svg)](http://pkg.julialang.org/?pkg=Knet)
 -->

-Knet is a machine learning module implemented in [Julia](http://julia.readthedocs.org/en/release-0.4), so you should be able to run it on any machine that can run Julia.
-It has been tested on Julia 0.4.6 using Linux machines with NVIDIA GPUs and the CUDA library, but most of it works on vanilla Linux and OSX machines as well (currently cpu-only support for some operations is incomplete).
+Knet is a machine learning package implemented in [Julia](http://julia.readthedocs.org/en/latest), so you should be able to run it on any machine that can run Julia.
+It has been tested on Julia 0.4 and later using Linux machines with NVIDIA GPUs and the CUDA library, but most of it works on vanilla Linux and OSX machines as well (currently cpu-only support for some operations is incomplete).
 Knet is an open-source project and we are always open to new